BrunoffNo13/TestFlatDoc/body.md

-## Create a client with options to create structure or apply a template structure
+## Create a client with options to apply structure

 These endpoints allow creation of client files within the Papercloud system.
-Structure can also be applied as part of the creation, which has been shown in the examples
+Structure can also be applied as part of the creation, which has been shown in the examples.
+This structure can be a bespoke structure or from existing system templates.

 All calls use the same endpoint: